All-Hands-AI/OpenHands/CONTRIBUTING.md

 about how to fork a GitHub repo and open a PR with your changes in [this article](https://medium.com/swlh/forks-and-pull-requests-how-to-contribute-to-github-repos-8843fac34ce8)

 ### Pull Request title
-As described in [Conventional Commits](https://github.com/commitizen/conventional-commit-types/blob/master/index.json), a valid PR title should begin with one of the following prefixes:
+As described [here](https://github.com/commitizen/conventional-commit-types/blob/master/index.json), a valid PR title should begin with one of the following prefixes:

 - `feat`: A new feature
 - `fix`: A bug fix